 SRI stands for Socially Responsible Investing.
-It’s one approach to investing sustainably.
+It’s one approach to investing in a sustainable way.

-SRI funds select or eliminate investments based on ethical guidelines due to personal, political or religious beliefs.
+SRI funds choose or remove investments based on ethical guidelines due to personal, political or religious beliefs.

 - weapons and defense industries,

-- gambling and other potentially addictive actions and substances,
+- gambling and other addictive actions and substances,

 - human rights violations, and